ese-519/Self-calibrating-surgical-bed/README.md

 Starting from the top right and working down we see the following pins:

 * VMOT – The motor DC supply voltage (positive).
 The maximum voltage is 35 volts.
+We used 8 V and connected a 100 \microF capacitor across the terminals.
 * GND  (Motor) – The motor supply voltage ground.
 This was connected straight to the negative voltage supply.
 * 2B, 2A – The connections to coil 2 of the bipolar stepper motor.